 - A dental implant also requires surgery

-So, what’s best for you – dentures vs implants?
+So, what’s best for you – dental implants vs dentures?

 While both have their pros and cons, dental implants emerge as the clear winner in terms of longevity, aesthetics, and convenience, and for many people, can be life-changing.

 At Dental 266 we provide custom dentures and top-quality dental implants using proven brands.
-Why not make an appointment to discuss your best tooth replacement options with our friendly dental team.
-Call (02) 9051 0600 or book your appointment online.
+Schedule a consultation at your local dental clinic: call (02) 9051 0600 or book your appointment online.